I have a confession to make…

-So many people have no goals, it’s no wonder they can’t get motivated.
-And those who do have goals, often have weak ones, or haven’t taken the time to find out WHY those goals are important.
+So many people have no goals, so it’s no wonder they can’t get motivated.
+And those who do have goals often have weak ones, or haven’t taken the time to find out WHY those goals are important.

 1 – Pictures of my family.

-2 – A Picture of Grant Cardone and I during his NASDAQ talk.
+2 – A picture of myself with Grant Cardone during his NASDAQ talk.

 3 – A real estate listing poster for a home.